Lapiz-js/dev/readme.md

 An attribute is a field attached directly to the object (generally via assignment).

+### TODO: More Error trapping
+Because there are so many layers of abstraction, often when something goes wrong, it will go through many layers before actually causing an error.
+Better error checking and trapping will help prevent this.

 ### TODO: Dev markers for build
 There are a lot of lines that do type checking - which is great for development, but just a waste of cycles once we're deployed.
 I'd like to add a way to mark lines for removal during the build process.